daimes111/snatch_n_tea/README.md

-# Getting Started with Create React App
+# Getting Started with Snatch N' Tea

+> Snatch N' Tea is an interactive wig store, gossip column, and workout blog all in one form.
+Users are able to purchase wigs for regular use or in order to boost a post.
+Users can anonomoulsy post some

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).